mvemjsun/RSpec_fun_presentation/README_Part_5.md

 A car
-  should indicate left when turned left should indicate right when turned right
+  should indicate left when turned left should indicate right when turned right should be able to stop

 Use brakes
   Car should use brakes when slowed down

-Car
+Gear
-  should be able to change gear
+  car should be able to change gear

-Finished in 0.02701 seconds
+Finished in 0.005 seconds
-4 examples, 0 failures
+5 examples, 0 failures
 ```

 ### Further info at